jxxcarlson/elm-markdown/README.md

 The style used by MMarkdown is entirely determined by the definitions of the CSS classes given in `index.html`.
-See the code in `./app/index.html` for examles to imitate.
+See the code in `./app-test/index.html` for an example.
-Consequently they are easily configured for whatever application yuo have in mind.
+You can easily reconfigure this CSS for whatever needs you have.

 ## MathJax

-The javascript code in `.app/index.html` is essential to the proper rendering of mathematical text.
-It should be copied verbatim for your own app.
+The javascript code in `.app/index.html`, [MathJax](https:mathjax.org) is essential to the proper rendering of mathematical text.
+It should be copied verbatim for your own app if you use the `ExtendedMath` option.

 ## Markdown extensions